SchaeferJ/Blockchain_Parser/README.md

 # Bitcoin to Neo4j

 The code in this repository is an end-to-end solution for loading all bitcoin transactions in the blockchain into a Neo4j graph database.
-It is written in Python 3
+It is written in Python 3 and optimized for Linux, but also works on MacOS and Windows.

 ## Considerations
 When running this script, you will essentially turn your computer into a _full node_ of the bitcoin network.
 This means that you will have to **download the ENTIRE (!) blockchain** (> 230 GB) on your PC.
-Make sure that you have sufficient space on your hard drive and that your internet connection is not metered.
+I strongly recommend using a system fulfilling the following minimum requirements:

+* 1 TB of disk space, ideally SSD
+* 16 GB of RAM

 **Depending on your bandwidth and your system configuration, this script might take between 2-7 days to complete.**